Tazdotpy/pythonRockstar/README.md

-# pythonRockstar - basic set of skunk in the case that i forget the most basic thing
+# basic set of skunk in the case that i forget the most basic thing